dwhswenson/annotated_trajectories/README.md

 # annotated_trajectories

-OpenPathSampling trajectories with state annotations
+OpenPathSampling trajectories with state annotations.

+This code is licensed under the GNU LGPL, version 2.1 or later.